Inverse Entropic Optimal Transport Solves Semi-supervised Learning via Data Likelihood Maximization: Introduction

 It is natural to assume that learning the conditional distribution $\gtPlan(y|x)$ requires access to input–target data pairs $(x, y) \sim \gtPlan$, where $\gtPlan$ denotes the true joint distribution of the data.
-In such cases, $\gtPlan(y|x)$ can be modeled using standard supervised learning approaches, ranging from simple regression to conditional generative models \cite{mirza2014conditional, winkler2019learning}.
-However, acquiring paired data can be expensive or impractical, whereas obtaining unpaired samples — $x \sim \margX$ or $y \sim \margY$—from each domain separately is often much easier and more cost-effective.
-This challenge has motivated the development of unsupervised (or unpaired) learning methods (e.g., \cite{zhu2017unpaired}, among many others), which aim to recover the dependency structure $\gtPlan(y|x)$ using unpaired data alone.
+In such cases, $\gtPlan(y|x)$ can be modeled using standard supervised learning approaches, ranging from simple regression to conditional generative models \citep{mirza2014conditional, winkler2019learning, ardizzone2019guided, hagemann2024posterior}.
+However, acquiring paired data may be costly, while getting unpaired samples $x\sim \pi^{*}_{x}$ or $y\sim \pi^{*}_{y}$ from two domains may be much easier and cheaper.
+This fact inspired the development of unsupervised (or unpaired) learning methods, e.g., \citep{zhu2017unpaired} among many others, which aim to somehow reconstruct the dependencies $\pi^{*}(y|x)$ with access to unpaired data only.

-While both paired (supervised) and unpaired (unsupervised) domain translation approaches are being extremely well developed nowadays, surprisingly, the semi-supervised setup when \textbf{both} paired and unpaired data is available is much less explored.
-This is due to the \textbf{challenge of designing learning objective} (loss) which can simultaneously take into account both paired and unpaired data.
-A common approach involves heuristically combining standard paired and unpaired losses (cf. \cite[\wasyparagraph 3.5]{tripathy2019learning}, \cite[\wasyparagraph 3.3]{jin2019deep}, \cite[\wasyparagraph C]{yang2020learning}, \cite[\wasyparagraph 3]{vasluianu2021shadow}, \cite[Eq.
-8]{panda2023semi}, \cite[Eq.
-8]{tang2024residualconditioned}, \cite[\wasyparagraph 3.2]{theodoropoulos2024feedback}, \cite[\wasyparagraph 3]{gu2023optimal}).
+While both paired (supervised) and unpaired (unsupervised) domain translation approaches are being extremely well developed nowadays, surprisingly, the semi-supervised setup when both paired and unpaired data is available is much less explored.
+This is due to the challenge of designing learning objective (loss) which can simultaneously take into account both paired and unpaired data.
+A common approach involves heuristically combining standard paired and unpaired losses (cf. \citep[\wasyparagraph 3.5]{tripathy2019learning}, \citep[\wasyparagraph 3.3]{jin2019deep}, \citep[\wasyparagraph C]{yang2020learning}, \citep[\wasyparagraph 3]{vasluianu2021shadow}, \citep[Eq.
+8]{panda2023semi}, \citep[Eq.
+8]{tang2024residualconditioned}, \citep[\wasyparagraph 3.2]{theodoropoulos2024feedback}, \citep[\wasyparagraph 3]{gu2023optimal}).
 However, as demonstrated in \wasyparagraph\ref{subsec:swiss_roll}, these composite objectives fail to recover the true conditional distribution even in simple cases $D_x = D_y = 2$.
-This raises the question: \textit{Can we design a simple loss to learn $\gtPlan(y|x)$ that \textbf{naturally} integrates both paired and unpaired data?}
+This raises the question: \textit{Can we design a simple loss to learn $\gtPlan(y|x)$ that \uline{naturally} integrates both paired and unpaired data?}